-Who can use Community Trigger?
+Who can use ASB case review?

-How do I use the Community Trigger?
+How do I use the ASB case review?

 Your form will then be assessed within two working days and you will be contacted.
 If your referral meets the criteria, an officer from an appropriate lead agency (in discussion with you) will review your situation and agree appropriate actions with you within ten working days.
 If your referral does not meet the criteria, the officer will advise you on what alternatives might be appropriate for your case.